korseby/py3tag/README.md

   -n, --dry-run         Do not do anything, just show what is being done.
   -v, --verbose         Be verbose and show what is being done.
   -b, --disable-bpm     Disable BPM detection.
+  -c 4, --cpu 4         Number of cpu cores to use.
+Default is to use all detected cores
+                        and threads.
   -g Electronic, --genre Electronic
                         Genre that is being used.
 Default is Electronic.
 ```

 ## Dependencies
-The following Python libraries are needed to run the script.
+The following additional Python libraries are needed to run the script.
 They can be best installed via pip.

 * audioread
 * numpy